fernandostc/Alexa-DS-and-AWS/README.md

 - [Flask-ask: Alexa Skills Kit Development]

-`OBS:.
+:warning:`OBS:.
 Before to go to the next steps make sure Flask-ask and Alexa Skill it’s working properly.
 You will need an Alexa Dot or Tap to complete this first step.`